CoHive-Software/docs/CODE_OF_CONDUCT.md

 comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+* Development teams are responsible for reporting violations of code of conduct or failure to contribute to the minimum requirements.
+* Upon development team majoriy of reports for an individual member, the individual will be removed from the development team.
+* Upon removal from TWO development teams in this manor, individual will be considered for expulsion from the company.

 ## Scope